seandstewart/bardly/pending/romances/the-tempest/11-player.md

 We are less afraid to be drowned than thou art.

 **GONZALO**
-I‘ll warrant him for drowning; though the ship were
+I'll warrant him for drowning; though the ship were
 no stronger than a nutshell and as leaky as an
 unstanched wench.